Suzanne Orr: Period Poverty

-Disability Inclusion

-Orr plans to introduce a Disability Inclusion Bill to the ACT before the end of 2023, to promote inclusion of people with disability in the ACT community.
-The Bill recognises and applies the principles of the Convention on the Rights of Persons with Disabilities to the ACT, and establishes principles to protect and promote the rights of people with disability to realise their inclusion in the ACT community in full.

-The Bill establishes a framework for creating disability inclusion strategies across government in priority areas of participation, such as health, education, employment, justice, and social inclusion, to be developed in consultation with people with disability and key stakeholders.
-The Bill will put the onus on those priority areas of participation to proactively remove existing barriers to full participation, equity, and inclusion, rather than have people with disability consistently seek accommodations at an individual level.

-This legislation moves the ACT towards a social model of understanding and addressing disability, a profound and important shift in the way inequity is addressed in the ACT community.

 Environment

 Orr has a passion for looking after the environment and has advocated for a number of environmentally friendly initiatives for the ACT including; planting more trees around the Yerrabi electorate, trialling reusable coffee cup zones around Canberra, planting trees throughout Mabo Boulevard in Bonner, and organising community rubbish clean-up events.

 Orr helped to secure the Green Caffeen reusable coffee cup program in the ACT, that has seen a considerable uptake from coffee shops and cafes all around Canberra.
 Orr was a big advocate in helping push the ACT Government to ban single-use plastics including; plastic cutlery, polystyrene takeaway food and beverage containers and plastic straws.